FAQ about Compute Cloud

 Use the updateMetadata API method.

-This method enables you to update the metadata in the service without affecting the guest operating system run by the VM.
-If you need to update a parameter inside your VM after its creation, in most cases, the best way is to recreate the VM from a snapshot or make changes manually.
+This method enables you to update the metadata in the service without affecting the guest OS run by the VM.
+If you need to update a parameter within your VM after its creation, in most cases, the best way is to recreate the VM from a snapshot or make the changes manually.

 VM operations